 While choosing our economic development strategy goals, we were intentional about following July 2023 Economic Development Administration (EDA) priorities and the 2022-2026 Appalachian Regional Commission (ARC) Strategic Plan.
+In 2025, these were updated to reflect community changes and EDA's Investment Priorities.
 Each of our goals was designed to both fit the needs and results that the community wants to see while coupled with our federal partners' interests.